Emerson89/create-host/README.md

 ## Pattern:

-- If you use uncommon proxy in the script and enter the id

 # How to use

-In the file hosts.csv insert the ips you want to register
+In the file hosts.csv insert the ips you want to register follow the example

 ## Set access to the zabbix-server front
 ```
-python3 host_create.py http://x.x.x.x/zabbix Admin zabbix TEMPLATE-ID GROUP-ID
+python3 host_create.py http://x.x.x.x/zabbix Admin zabbix
 ```
 ## License
 GPLv3